 The coil will remain lit for about 15 seconds (If you can inhale for that long) before automatically turning off.
 If you last 15 seconds and wish to continue your hit, simply press the button again while continuing to inhale.
 The pen works by drawing air through the sides of the pen (through holes on silver band), past the coils, and over your oil on the screen.
 When the oil heats up, it melts down through the screen and onto the heating coils, vaporizing it.

-While a portable vaporizer has yet to produce vapor quality equivalent to our titanium nail through our Toro, we were very impressed with the vapor from the microG.
-While the G Pen will typically provide you with a larger hit, we felt that the quality of vapor was slightly higher from the microG.
-This also may have something to do with the wicks on the G Tank, but again, we are unsure of what causes the difference in taste.
+While the original G Pen will typically provide you with a larger vapor draw, I felt that the quality of vapor was slightly better from the microG — at least to start.
+This also may have something to do with the wicks on the G Tank, but again, I am unsure of what causes the difference in taste…

 Like everything that exists in this world, the microG has its imperfections as well.
 Last night I was out to dinner, when all of a sudden the spicy smell of vapor filled my nose.
 I immediately recognized the scent and reached into my pocket for my microG.
 When I got it out, the blue button was blinking, indicating that it had been activated for the full 15 second hit while in my pocket, as I suspected.
 The button was jammed down, and I had to push it in and move it around a little in order to free it.
 However, this could have all been avoided if I had turned the pen off when I was done using it by pressing the button five times.

 “The microG slips apart way too easily when in your pocket and after a few sessions the oil re-claim smell and taste is disgusting…”